idumzaes/docker_homebridge/README.md

 # idumzaes/homebridge

 Homebridge Docker image for aarch64 devices.
-Includes Homebridge-Ring plugin.
+Includes homebridge-config-ui-x plugin.

 ## Volume Persistance
 Persistence is recommended to save data directory outside the container, as to not loose data.